Serchland/Prism-WPF-Honeys/README.md

 11. Step 11: Implemented mail service in the mail project Can you implement a service in the calendar and contacts projects?
 12. Step 12: Binding data to the mail grid.
 13. Step 13: Launch dialog from the new button and the context menu in the mail project.
+14. Step 14: Testing fluent ribbon and playing with static resources.

 This repository is under construction, please check it from time to time for the latest updates.